What is a marine heatwave?

 Did marine heatwaves break any records last year?

-2023 saw some of the warmest temperatures on record, both on land and at sea.
-Within the California Current Exclusive Economic Zone (EEZ), we analyzed sea surface temperatures using satellite-based data extending back to 1982 to look for times and locations when new records were set during 2023.
+2024 saw some record breaking sea surface temperatures, but not nearly to the extent as during 2023.
+Within the California Current Exclusive Economic Zone (EEZ), we analyzed sea surface temperatures using satellite-based data extending back to 1982 to look for times and locations when new records were set during 2024.
 We define a “record breaker” as any location where the temperature on a specific day is higher than the previously recorded temperature at that location for that specific day of the year.
-We found a significant number of times and locations when daily sea surface temperature records were broken during 2023 (Fig. 6), an overwhelming majority of which occurred in the farther offshore regions (>100km from the coast) within the EEZ, rather than the nearshore zone.
-To the north, most of these record-breaking temperatures occurred during the summer coincident with the intrusion of the large marine heatwave, and included some days that set absolute all-time records for this location on any date since 1982 (Fig. 7).
-Within the central region comprising offshore regions of northern CA and OR, most temperature records also coincided with the summer heatwave, but some additional records were broken during the late fall/early winter as El Niño conditions arose (Fig. 8).
-To the south, most records were broken during the late fall/early winter, coincident with the onset of the current El Niño (Fig. 9).
+We found a significant number of times and locations when daily sea surface temperature records were broken during 2024 (Fig. 6), the majority of which occurred in the farther offshore regions and central to southern regions (>100km from the coast) within the EEZ, rather than the nearshore zone.
+In the central region, most of these record-breaking temperatures occurred during the late winter during El Niño, and then again in the summer coincident with the intrusion of a large marine heatwave (Fig. 7).
+Within the south-central region comprising offshore regions of central CA, new temperature records also coincided with the El Niño and then also again during the late fall (Fig. 8).
+To the south, most records were broken during the late winter/early spring coincident with the El Niño (Fig. 9).
 Note that in most cases, previous temperature records were set either during the 1997/1998 El Niño or the unprecedented 2014/2015 marine heatwave, known as “The Blob”.

 Project leads